 When you subscribe to one of our plans, we permanently remove carbon pollution rights that would otherwise be consumed by the U.S. power sector, incrementally decarbonizing the power grid.
-We issue and retire A2E CROs or Air to Earth Carbon Removal Offsets on your behalf and recognize your leadership on our A2E CRO Registry, our most recent version can be found here.
+We issue and retire ACERs or AIR TO EARTH Certified Emission Receipts on your behalf and recognize your leadership on our ACER Registry, our most recent version can be found here.

 As background, regulated U.S. power plants have a license to emit carbon.
 In certain jurisdictions, they must pay for this right.
 For example, the Regional Greenhouse Gas Initiative or “RGGI”, a cooperative effort by eleven New England and Mid-Atlantic States (1), requires power generators to purchase “allowances” or the legal right to emit a ton of carbon for each ton of carbon they release burning fossil fuels.
 The process is transparent, conducted by auction and enforceable; generators are obligated to measure and report their emissions to the EPA and must surrender a matching quantity of allowances to regulators or face stiff financial penalties and/or revocation of operating licenses.
 RGGI recently mandated an additional 30% reduction in CO2 emissions from current levels by 2030.

 Our goal is to help the RGGI power sector cut

 their emissions in half by 2030, consistent with the Paris Agreement to